AngleProtocol/merkl-docs/mechanisms/types-of-campaign.md

 4. Campaigns to incentivize holders of an ERC20 token over time (ERC20 Campaigns).
 This campaign type can be used for a wide range of different purposes including:

 - Incentivizing liquidity on any lending and borrowing protocol that uses receipt and debt tokens
-- Incentivizing liquidity in a Constant Product Liquidity Pool based on the LP token balance: this works to incentivize UniswapV2 liquidity
+- Incentivizing liquidity in a Constant Product Liquidity Pool based on the LP token balance: this works to incentivize Uniswap V2 liquidity
 - Or, simply incentivizing users holding a token (e.g. wBTC, ETH, USDA, EURA, etc.) over time based on how much they're holding

 In the following pages, we explain some of the technicalities and specifities associated with each campaign type on Merkl.